zhengying-liu/autodl-contrib/matrix_format/README.md

 # Matrix Format (AutoML Format)

+In the matrix format, each example is represented as a *feature vector*.
+If you are familiar with `scikit-learn`, you should be familiar with this matrix representation of datasets (e.g. `X`, `y`).
+So if you want to contribute data in this format, the minimum kit would be **two text files**: `dataset.data` and `dataset.solution`, containing respectively a matrix (`X`) with feature vectors and a matrix (`Y`) with labels, examples in lines and features in columns.

+This follows the standard [AutoML format](https://github.com/codalab/chalab/wiki/Help:-Wizard-%E2%80%90-Challenge-%E2%80%90-Data) used in prior AutoML challenges, from [2015](https://competitions.codalab.org/competitions/2321) to [2018](http://prada-research.net/pakdd18/index.php/call-for-competition/).
+The format includes metadata that we encourage you to provide.

+More details and [an example dataset](https://github.com/zhengying-liu/autodl-contrib/tree/master/matrix_format/iris-AutoML) in matrix format can be found in the sub-directory [`matrix_format`](https://github.com/zhengying-liu/autodl-contrib/tree/master/matrix_format).

+**Isabelle: I think this is confusing and error prone to have both AutoML and CSV formats.
+We should stick to the AutoML format.
+It is more general.
+There is also a sparse matrix version.
+We also need more metadata.
+This should NOT be optional**

 We accept dataset contributions under **matrix format**.
 More specifically, we accept the standard **AutoML format** used in prior AutoML challenges.
 There exist [detailed guidance](https://github.com/codalab/chalab/wiki/Help:-Wizard-%E2%80%90-Challenge-%E2%80%90-Data) on how to format dataset into AutoML format.

 Under matrix format, each example is represented as a *feature vector*, as is the case in many classic machine learning settings.
 If you want to contribute data in this format, the minimum package would be two CSV files: `examples.csv` and `labels.csv`, containing respectively a matrix with feature vectors and a matrix with labels.